 Let $u_0>0$ be a positive pertubation solution on $M_0$.
 We pick $\epsilon$ small, to be determined.
-Let $u$ be the solution to the perturbed RMCF on $M_t$ and $u^\star$ be the solution to the linearized RMCF, both with initial data $\epsilon u_0$.
-By the approximation of RMCF equation and linearized RMCF, we can pick $\epsilon$ sufficiently small, such that
+Let $u$ be the solution to the perturbed RMCF on $M_t$ and $u^\star$ be the solution to the linearized RMCF, both with the initial data $\epsilon u_0$.
+By the approximation of the RMCF equation and the linearized RMCF,